Maggie Grace Engaged To Boyfriend Brent Bushnell After 1 Year Of Dating

 Pics: Maggie Grace

-This time she’s definitely planning on making it down the aisle as Maggie is already on the hunt for the perfect wedding gown, trying dresses at Claire Pettibone in West Hollywood on Feb.
+This time she’s definitely planning on making it down the aisle as Maggie is already on the hunt for the perfect wedding gown, trying on dresses at Claire Pettibone in West Hollywood on Feb.
 4. An eyewitness told Us that, “Maggie apologized to the employees for being late and revealed they were choosing rings in Pasadena prior to their appointment.”
 Awww, rings and a dress?
 This wedding is coming together fast!

 HollywoodLifers, send your congrats to Maggie and Brent in our comments.